HMiranda00/blender_project_manager/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the GNU General Public License v3.0 - the same license as Blender itself.
+This means you are free to:

+- Use the software for any purpose
+- Change the software to suit your needs
+- Share the software with your friends and neighbors
+- Share the changes you make

+For more information, see the [GNU General Public License v3.0](https://www.gnu.org/licenses/gpl-3.0.en.html).

 ## Credits

+Created by:
-Created by Henrique Miranda
+- Henrique Miranda
+- Higor Pereira